What Do You Call a Male Dog? A practical guide to Canine Nomenclature

 -

 Dog Names Reflecting Breed Characteristics: Certain dog names might be more common for specific breeds due to their physical characteristics or temperament.
-For instance, a name like "Hunter" might be common for breeds known for their hunting prowess, while "Shadow" might be used for darker-colored dogs.
+Take this case: a name like "Hunter" might be common for breeds known for their hunting prowess, while "Shadow" might be used for darker-colored dogs.

 Informal Terms of Endearment: The Language of Love